schoology/schoology_php_sdk/README.md

 # Schoology API - PHP SDK

 The Schoology SDK encompasses all necessary parts, including the initial SSO SAML login request, requesting an oAuth access token, and making calls to the Schoology API.
-It is by no means necessary to create an application.
-If you don't want to use one or are writing an application not in PHP, you can take a look at them as an example for the types of operations that you will need to do.
+It is by no means necessary to create an app.
+If you don't want to use one or are writing an app not in PHP, you can take a look at them as an example for the types of operations that you will need to do.

 ## Two-legged oauth
 Every Schoology user can generate unique two-legged oauth keys: